Shaka King: Biography

-An only child, King was born on March 7, 1980 in Crown Heights and grew up in Bedford-Stuyvesant, both in Brooklyn, New York.
+An only child, King was born on March 7, 1980 in Crown Heights and grew up in Bedford-Stuyvesant, both in Brooklyn, New York City.
 His mother's family was from Barbados and Panama, while his father's family was from Panama.
 Both parents worked as public school teachers and were "very Afrocentric."
 King's early education occurred in the neighborhoods of East Harlem and Fort Greene.
 He attended a predominantly white preparatory school in Bay Ridge during his middle and high school years.
 It was in high school that he discovered his passion for creative writing.

 King studied political science and took his first film production course at Vassar College.
 After graduating, he practiced screenwriting while working as a youth counselor and tutor.
 In 2007, he entered a graduate film program at New York University Tisch School of the Arts where he was a student of Spike Lee.
 King's thesis for his Masters of Fine Arts resulted in the feature film Newlyweeds.